Acrexia07/game-leaderboard-api/docs/development-log.md

 **🛠️ Implementation Summary:**
 - Implements test cases in every crud operations for controller-layer functions.
-- Develops other controller-layer functions that passes the test cases created.
+- Develop other controller-layer functions that pass the test cases created.

 **🧠 Technical Learning:**
 - **🧪 Unit Testing Recall:** I was able to recall firmly the logic implementation of controller unit testing.